 In 1967 Shannon Aeradio was the first telecommunications centre in Europe to computerise the Aeronautical Fixed Telecommunication Network (AFTN) and air ground message handling systems.
 The computer based message switching system was able to handle the work of 60 people in a few seconds by distributing the messages to the different centres.

 Prior to that a "torn tape" system was used where the messages were punched on to a tape and fed into dedicated machines for the different destinations.
 By the late 1970's, 70,000 flights were crossing the Atlantic annually.

 In the air/ground communications area, developments in technology have meant that HF is no longer the sole means of ATC communications for aircraft crossing the Atlantic Ocean.
 Since 2001, operational trials of data-link communications using satellite have been underway.
-Currently, approximately 40% of aircraft transiting the Shanwick Oceanic Control Area use Automatic Dependent Surveillance (ADS) and Controller/Pilot Data Link Communications (CPDLC) for communications between pilot and controller.
-Despite these advances in technology, demand for HF voice continues to grow.
-During 2007, 414,570 aircraft communicated with Shannon Aeradio as they crossed the North Atlantic generating 1,029,335 voice messages.
+Currently, approximately 85% of aircraft transiting the Shanwick Oceanic Control Area use Automatic Dependent Surveillance (ADS) and Controller/Pilot Data Link Communications (CPDLC) for communications between pilot and controller.
+Despite these advances in technology, demand for HF voice continues to grow and in 2014, the Ballygirreen radio station handled in excess of 1.1 million messages from 420,423 aircraft.

 The busiest day ever in North Atlantic Communications was on 24th June 2014 when 1651 aircraft communicated with Shannon Aeradio.
 Ballygirreen.